otistana/Tracking-Project/README.md

 # Tracking-Project
 # Package tracking project
-# Input 10 digits to get status and tracking number
+# Get package status
+# See where your package is at